ICHydro/anaconda/installation/README.md

 # Installation guide Anaconda

 ## Linux (Ubuntu 16.04)

+These instructions are written for Ubuntu 16.04.
+The may well work, but are untested, on other versions of Ubuntu.

-If you have fresh install of Ubuntu you can simply run [deploy script](deploy_on_clean_vm.sh) to set up everything automatically.
-Otherwise you need to satisfy following requirements:
+If you have fresh install of Ubuntu then you can simply run [deploy script](deploy_on_clean_vm.sh) to set up everything automatically.
+For a manual installation, follow the instructions below.

 ### 1. HTTP Server

 Install and configure HTTP server (nginx, apache).
-For apache do following (as sudo):
+For apache do the following (via sudo or as root):

 ```
 apt-get install apache2
 apt-get install libapache2-mod-php